You may not often come across some of the words used when talking about home insurance. Here we explain some of the common terminology.

 Period of cover

 This is how long your cover lasts for.
-With home insurance, this is usually a term of 12 months.
+With home insurance, this is usually a term of 12 months, although some providers may offer different options.

 The premium is how much you pay for your policy.
-You can generally pay your premium on a monthly basis or all in one go, though remember that you may be charged interest if you go for the monthly option.
+You can generally pay your premium on a monthly basis or pay in full, though remember that you may be charged interest if you go for the monthly option.
 As a result, it could cost more.

 When determining whether to offer you cover, an insurer will assess the level of risk associated.
 Essentially, this is how likely you are to want to make a claim on your policy.